xendfinance/assetchain-starterkits/README.md

 ## Quickstart

-To get started with AssetChain Startkit , follow the steps below:
+To get started with Asset Chain Starterkit , follow the steps below:

 1. Clone this repo & install dependencies